Zip Pay - Terms and Conditions

 Exercise of our rights

-If we decide not to exercise a right, remedy or power, this does not mean we cannot exercise it later and you agree we are not stopped from doing so.
-In addition we are not liable for any loss caused by exercising or attempting to exercise a right remedy or power or not exercising it, whether or not it is caused by our negligence.
+- If we decide not to exercise a right, remedy or power, this does not mean we cannot exercise it later and you agree we are not stopped from doing so.
+In addition, to the extent permitted by law, we are not liable for any loss reasonably caused by exercising or attempting to exercise a right remedy or power or not exercising it, except where the loss is caused by our gross negligence, wilful misconduct or fraud.

 Closure of, or denial of, access to your Account